rauschenberger/starnet/cran-comments.md

 Thanks for checking the package.

-- replaced dontrun by donttest
+- removed dontrun
-- added value tags to help files
+- added value tags